Wade Memorial Chapel: Conception and siting of the chapel

 In 1896, Jeptha H. Wade II decided to fund the construction of a new receiving vault and chapel, dedicated to the memory of his grandfather, at Lake View Cemetery.
-Wade asked the newly-founded Cleveland architectural firm of Hubbell & Benes to create a preliminary design.
+Wade asked the newly founded Cleveland architectural firm of Hubbell & Benes to create a preliminary design.
 He was so happy with their work that he did not ask any other firm for a design.
 He chose their concept as the final design for the chapel and told Hubbell & Benes to finalize it and create blueprints.

 The Lake View Cemetery Association, which owned the cemetery, did not formally accept the new chapel until these plans were done.

 The site selected for the chapel was between two existing lakes, diagonally across a road from the existing public receiving vault.
 There was a slight hill here, and the structure was designed so that the crypt level could not be seen from the driveway that led to the front of the chapel.

 Construction and cost

 Ground for the new chapel was broken on February 19, 1898.
 The hillside was excavated 25 ft down to bedrock, and the foundations and crypt level finished in late December 1898.
-Completing the interior took much longer then expected, and the chapel was not finished until 1901.
+Completing the interior took much longer than expected, and the chapel was not finished until 1901.